MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 ### Test trends with historical data

 History of test execution can provide meaningful insights into reliability or performance of tests.
-When troubleshooting a failure, it is valuable to know how a test has performed in the past.
+When troubleshooting a failure, it's valuable to know how a test has performed in the past.
 The **Tests** tab provides test history in context with the test results.
-The test history information is exposed in a progressive manner starting with the current build pipeline to other branches, or the current stage to other stages, for build and release respectively.
+The test history information is exposed in a progressive manner, starting with the current build pipeline to other branches, or the current stage to other stages, for build and release respectively.

 ![View historical trends](media/review-continuous-test-results-after-build/view-historical-trend.png)